anto-kazungu/timeforgreenv1/README.md

 - Inspired by environmental activists worldwide
 - Named in honor of environmental champions
-- Built for the Wangari Maathai Hackathon
+- Built for the Inaugural Wangari Maathai Hackathon

 ---